 The Computing department is well resourced with four main IT suites of 34 stations.
 Additionally, there are another 8 IT suites in the school.
 In total over the school there are over 500 devices for students to use.

-- To support students to be creators and authors, not merely consumers.
+- support students to be creators and authors, not merely consumers.

-- To support students to think critically about information that they are digesting.
+- support students to think critically about information that they are digesting.

-- To provide students with the skills to embrace and utilise new technology.
+- provide students with the skills to embrace and utilise new technology.

-- To ensure that all students are safe when using new technologies.
+- ensure that all students are safe when using new technologies.

 Computing Curriculum Overview